-About the Author
+Chapter 1 About the Author

 Joshua Charbonneau is an American Muslim.
 He was born in 1982 in Sumter, South Carolina.
 He is of French Canadian and American descent.
 He was born into a Christian family, and later chose to revert to Shi'a Islam at the age of 17, having studied both faiths.
-After reverting to Islam he chose the name Mateen which in Arabic means strong, firm and unshakeable.
+After reverting to Islam he chose the name Mateen which in Arabic means strong, firm and unshakable.
 His first language is English and he also learned Quranic Arabic.
 At age 26 he moved to Washington, DC and has been an active part of the Muslim community.
-He took part in a documentary by Al-Anwar Hussain TV entitled "Journey of the Spirit" where he narrated his incredible story on how he became a Shia Muslim.
-In 2012 he had the opportunity to travel with the members of Al-Anwar Hussain TV to visit the Holy shrines of Imam Ali (as) and Imam Hussain (as) in Iraq for Ziyarat Arbaeen.
-He has also compiled and published a very in-depth book entitled The Suffering of the Ahl ul Bayt and their Followers (Shia) throughout History and Christians who defended and died for Prophet Muhammad and his Family both titles are available at Amazon and www.mateenjc.wordpress.com
+He took part in a documentary by AlAnwar Hussain TV entitled Journey of the Spirit where he narrated his incredible story on how he became a Shia Muslim.1 In 2012 he had the opportunity to travel with the members of AlAnwar Hussain TV to visit the Holy shrines of Imam Ali (as) and Imam Hussain (as) in Iraq for Ziyarat Arbaeen.
+Since March of 2013 he has been studying Howza (Islamic Seminary) classes under the guidance of Sheikh Mustafa Akhound at the Imam Ali Center of Springfield, VA.
+Mateen has also compiled and published some very in-depth books entitled The Suffering of the Ahl ul Bayt and their Followers (Shia) throughout History, Christians who defended and died for Prophet Muhammad and his Family and Mystery of the Shia.
+These titles are available at Amazon.
+In 2014 he co-founded a publication company entitled Yasin Publications and also a program to send free books to prisoners entitled 2nd Chance Books.